shoaib0300/write-data-to-database-with-CLI/README.md

 ## Usage

-Execute the following command in your terminal:
+Execute the following command in your terminal to see the uploaded file content in JSON format:

 ```bash
 php artisan xml:inspect {filename}